stefluu/lswebhomework3/README.md

 ```

-My name is:
+My name is: Stefanie

-I like to:
+I like to: eat, garden, paint, and play with my bird.

-I'm learning:
+I'm learning: HTML, CSS, Javascript, and how to paint like Bob Ross.

 ```